 By this point people in the middle of the table had become alarmed and were going through their broth for the strange orange material.
 “Nope.
 Not in ours,” came the reply with shoulder shrugs.

 Contente realized he might be losing momentum.
 “Well, I for one am not gonna eat this crap!
 Sorry, kids.”
 Miguel tried to stand at his place, but his legs were encumbered by the limited space between the bench and table.
 He managed to raise up a few inches.
 He waved his arm and drew the attention of the short, bald man in the brown suit who’d been patrolling the aisle like a restaurant maitre d’.
 José Ferreira rushed right over.

-“Is there a problem?
-Or you ready for seconds?”
+“There a problem?
+Or ready for seconds?”

 Contente unobtrusively got the Greek’s attention before locking eyes with Ferreira.

 “Some kind of yellowish cagada in the pan here.
 Look!”
 Ferreira tipped the pan in his direction and tried to make sense of the bits of weird stuff in the broth.
 By this point, Contente had repositioned his right leg over the bench while the other leg was still pinned against the table.
 “What the hell is that yellowish stuff in there?
 Could it be… turkey gizzard?”
 He repeated the last word loud enough to ensure it would be heard four tables over.
 “Is that what you guys put in the sopas—gizzard?”